KhushiMiliMishra/CoreCSConcepts/OOP/OOP.md

 ## Encapsulation
 - Wrapping data (variables) and methods (functions) into a single unit (class).
 - Protects data using access modifiers (private, public, protected).
+- We can hide the private data and give controlled access to pubic data.
 - Basically, hiding the internal details/data of a class and controlling the access through methods.
+- For example: you press a button in an ATM machine and it gives you cash.
+You dont see how the machine is doing it on the inside (especially coz it is private).
+This is encapsulation.
+- Steps to follow if you dont know how to encapsulate:
+    1. identify the sensitive data (that shouldnt be accessed by outsiders)
+    2. make those variables private (like `balance` in `bankAccount` or `DOB` in `Person`)
+    3. provide public methods to access/modify that data here, you have:
+        - getters(returns value requested)
+        Example: `public double getBalance(){ return balance; }`
+        - setters(changes values with mentioned rules)
+        Example: `public void setName(String name) {this.name=name;}`

 ## Inheritance
 - One class can acquire properties and behaviors of another class.